 Digital engagement is increasing

 The dramatic rise in online shopping shows no sign of abating as consumers opt for this safe and convenient option.
 We’ve also seen a new group of customers shopping online for the first time who are expected to continue to do so.
-Consumers have increased their use of various digitally enabled services and intend to continue to do so as shown in this table from Accenture’s Covid-19 Consumer Pulse Research – Wave 7.
+Consumers have increased their use of various digitally enabled services and intend to continue to do so according to Accenture’s Covid-19 Consumer Pulse Research – Wave 7.

 Shocks to customer loyalty